Savings Fitness: A Guide to Your Money and Your Financial Future

 The Department of Labor's interest in retirement planning stems from its desire to improve the security of American workers in retirement.
 In 1995, the Department launched its Retirement Savings Education Campaign.
 Saving is now a national priority, with the passage of the Savings Are Vital to Everyone's Retirement Act of 1997 (SAVER).
 The Department continues to educate Americans about retirement savings.

 CFP Board also has a keen interest in helping Americans meet their personal and financial goals.
-A nonprofit, certifying and standards-setting organization, CFP Board exists to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for personal financial planning.
-To this end, CFP Board authorizes individuals who meet its competency, ethics and professional standards to use its trademarks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design), and in the U.S. CFP Board currently oversees more than 67,000 CFP® professionals in the U.S. who advise individuals and families on a broad range of personal finance topics, including retirement, budgeting, taxes, investments, estate planning, and insurance, among many others.
+A nonprofit, certifying and standards-setting organization, CFP Board's mission is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
+To this end, CFP Board authorizes individuals who meet its competency, ethics and professional standards to use its trademarks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design), and in the U.S. CFP Board currently oversees more than 72,000 CFP® professionals in the U.S. who advise individuals and families on a broad range of personal finance topics, including retirement, budgeting, taxes, investments, estate planning, and insurance, among many others.

 This guide shows you the key tool for making a secure retirement a reality: financial planning.
 It will help clarify your retirement goals as well as other financial goals you want to "buy" along the way.
 It will show you how to manage your money so you can afford today's needs yet still fund tomorrow's goals.
 It will help you make saving for retirement and other goals a habit.
 You'll learn there is no such thing as starting to save too early or too late - only not starting at all!
 You'll learn how to save your money to make it work for you, and how to protect it so it will be there when you need it for retirement.
 It explains how you can take the best advantage of retirement plans at work, and what to do if you're on your own.